Skip to content

 This is the time it takes for each page resource to be completely sent from the server to the browser.

-How to use the blue bar to identify problems: If there are too many blue bars in your chart, then not only does the page contain too many resources, but each of these resources is too large.
+How to use the lavender bar to identify problems: If there are too many lavender bars in your chart, then not only does the page contain too many resources, but each of these resources is too large.
 This problem can be fixed using a number of performance techniques, from fundamental best practices like resource compression to advanced treatments like auto-preloading.
-(Again, let me know if you have questions about these techniques.)

 When it comes to user-perceived performance, some bars are more important than others